-Our second day in Chicago started again with sleeping in, because although our son can sleep early, he let us until 7:15 in bed.
+Our second day in Chicago started with a Sleep in, because although our son, husband, delivery time, screw-in, he let us in until 7:15 p.m. in the bed.
 Heavenly!!!

 The Field Museum mit dem Chicago CityPASS

-The exhibits are very interesting and informative.
-Our sunshine liked especially the dinosaurs, but also grade the age where we find the great.
-Unfortunately, but also understandable, should not to eat and drink everywhere, due to the exhibits.
-With a toddler but this is not always so easy when you are browsing a particular issue and you have to ask for patience until it can take a sip.
-Fortunately, the individual exhibitions are not so huge that you could not go out fast times.
+The exhibitions are very interesting and informative.
+Our sunshine liked especially the dinosaurs, but the grade is also the age, where to find the great.
+Unfortunately, but understandably, not allowed to eat anywhere and drink, due to the exhibits.
+With a small child but this is not always so easy when you're in the midst of a certain exhibition, and it must require patience, until it is allowed to drink a SIP.
+Fortunately, the individual exhibitions are not so huge that you could not quickly go out of time.

 Adler Planetarium with the Chicago CityPass

-The film Nine Plant is shown in a large room with a domed roof.
-The film itself is projected onto the dome, which makes a 3D effect without it really 3D.
-Initially some getting used to, because I was dizzy a bit, but with the time to do it.
-Our son can, however, was afraid.
-For him, the start looked so real with the rocket at the beginning of the film that he called all the time, he wanted to back down.
-He cried and was so confused that Christian had to get out with him.
+The Film is Planning Nine shows in a large room with a dome roof.
+The Film itself is projected on the dome, which makes a 3D effect, without the it is really 3D.
+Initially a little getting used to, since to me a bit dizzy, but with the time to do it.
+Our son got, however, fear.
+For him, the Start of the rocket was at the beginning of the movie so real that he cried the whole time, he wanted to back down.
+He cried and was so upset that Christian had with him out.

-Then it was for us to Willis Tower, because the sun had now occurred entirely behind the clouds and the view was great.
-We took again the bus line 146 in the city, this time we had the money also fits here (in the Ride the day before we only had large bills and could not pay, so we invited someone on his fare card).
+Then it was time for us to Willis Tower, for the sun was now occurred completely behind the clouds and the visibility was super.
+We took again the bus route 146 in the town, this time we had the money to match (in the case of the Ride the day before we only had large Bills and could not pay, so someone on his tariff card and invited).

 Willis Tower-Skydeck mit dem Chicago CityPASS

-The Willis Tower, with its observation deck to the Skydeck is the second tallest building in the United States and the tallest building in Chicago.
-But it is quite clear that you have up there to have really seen this city.
+The Willis Tower, with its Observation deck, the Skydeck, the second tallest building in the United States and the tallest building in Chicago.
+It is obvious that you have to have to this city is really seen.

-On our way there, our son slept unfortunately missed and at the end all the fun and great views.
-When we arrived at the foot of the 527 m high building, we were here in total, including stroller steers through the wheelchair accessible entrance.
-They told us directly, we would have 1 to 1 1/2 hours waiting expect puhhh, but now we're here because we want high.
-Thanks to the Chicago CityPass we not only free admission but were also straight through and had to wait only briefly on the lifts.
-It all took just as 20 minutes.
-Excellent!
+On our way there, fell asleep, our son, unfortunately, and missed all the fun and the beautiful view.
+When we arrived at the foot of the 527 m high building, we were car and the kids through the wheelchair entrance in piloted.
+They told us directly, we should expect 1 to 1 1/2 hours of waiting, phew, looks like but now that we're here because we want to also highly.
+Thanks to the Chicago city pass we had free admission, but also straight through the goods and only had to wait on the elevators.
+Everything lasted just 20 minutes.
+Super!

-After a spectacular ride in one of the fastest elevators in the world, we got to 412 m heights on the Skydeck.
-It was, as expected, very busy, but a gap on the panoramic glass front could always be found.
-We had a magnificent view over Chicago and Lake Michigan.
-The clouds moved slowly across the water to the city in, what kind of atmosphere.
-Chicago looks from above just beautiful out!
-Since it was late afternoon and the sun moved slowly towards the horizon, the city was bathed in a great light.
-Almost a bit to end to the day magical and perfect!
+After a spectacular ride in one of the fastest elevators in the world, we arrived in 412 m heights on the Skydeck.
+It was, as expected, very full, but there is a gap to the panoramic glass front, was always to be found.
+We had a magnificent view over Chicago and lake Michigan.
+The clouds pulled slowly across the water in the city, what an atmosphere.
+Chicago looks from the top just beautiful!
+Since it was already late afternoon and the sun wandered toward the horizon, was bathed in a great light.
+Almost a bit magical and a perfect way to end the day!

-Christian wanted still to 412 m directly to look into the depth in one of the three glass balconies.
-The queues in front of it were endlessly long, because this experience is when entering it.
-He stood at the shortest, yet waited 30 minutes.
-There are the obligatory photo, which can be purchased at the outlet for a lot of money then.
-But you can also take pictures themselves.
-For me, that's nothing, I do not trust myself to a glass bottom at this level, but Christian thought it was pretty good.
+Christian wanted to be able to look in one of the three glass balconies to 412 m in depth.
+The queues were endlessly long, because this experience is at the entrance of it.
+He turned to the Shortest and waited still for 30 min.
+There is the obligatory photo, which can be purchased for a lot of money on output only.
+But you can also make photos.
+For me, this is nothing, I trust myself on a glass floor at this height, but Christian found it quite good.

 Cloud Gate am Millennium Park

-After this great view from the top, we wanted to visit the landmark Chicago's Cloud Gate at Millennium Park or “The Bean”, Our little man was meanwhile again woke up and was very pleased with this oversized Verzerrspiegel.
-This attraction is definitely at a Chicago visit it.
-The many perspectives and funny pictures, created in this context should not be missed.
+After this great view from the Top, we wanted to visit the Chicago landmark: Cloud Gate at Millennium Park and “The Bean”.
+Our little man was in the meantime also become awake again and was very pleased with this oversized distorting mirror.
+This attraction is definitely one of them during a Chicago visit.
+The many angle of view and funny photos that are incurred, should not be missed.

-On the way to the hotel, we treated ourselves to a burger at Shake Shack and were thrilled as always.
-The wave fries are the best ever and our son loves them.
+On the way to the Hotel, we treated ourselves to a Burger at Shake Shack and, as always, were thrilled.
+The shaft fries are the Best ever and our son loves them.

-The Chicago City Pass was kindly provided by “Choose Chicago” made available.
-At this point again a warm thanks for the cooperation.
-This article presents our free and independent opinion.
-For more information about journalistic independence can be found at the point cooperation.
+The Chicago city pass was kindly provided by “Choose Chicago” available.
+At this point, once again, a heartfelt thanks for the cooperation.
+This contribution represents our independent opinion.
+For more information about the journalistic independence can be found under the point cooperation.

-Did you enjoy the post?
-Then share it but in the social networks.
-So you supported our work.
-Were you perhaps already in Chicago?
-I'm talking about your opinion and advice in the comments.
+Did you post like that?
+Then share it in social networks.
+So, you support our work.
+Maybe you were already in Chicago?
+I am glad about your opinion and tips in the comments.

 - The Field Museum